RichardDooling/LegalPro/Chapter_3/Chapter_3.md

 THE PAST - I killed my wife and I buried her body out on Cemetery Road.

-Different that the role of COUNSELLOR or ADVISOR, where we are usually dealing with the present and future
+Different than the role of *counselor* or *advisor*, where we are usually dealing with the present and future.

 ### Advisor